The ‘Systemic Institutional Redlining’ of 1st and 2nd Amendment Rights

 No word on when they will be blocking the accounts of leftists who have been serially guilty of violating the same platform policies.

-If claiming an election was stolen is grounds for canceling social media accounts, then why was House Speaker Nancy Pelosi not canceled in 2017 after posting this comment on social media?
+If Trump’s claim the election was stolen is grounds for canceling social media accounts, then why was House Speaker Nancy Pelosi not canceled in 2017 after posting this comment on social media?
 “Our election was hijacked,” she asserted.
 “There is no question.”
 Her post included the hashtag “ProtectOurDemocracy.”
 Democrats have repeated that theme ad nauseam over the last four years, but with no takedowns.

 And the initial bans last week have launched a much broader purge of conservative platforms and affiliates, including the Big Tech collusion between Apple, Google, and Amazon to eliminate a social media competitor, Parler, prompting an antitrust lawsuit.
 They are even going after citizen journalists.